morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 The Bad:
 - Not PnP yet: A PATCH is scheduled to go into kernel 6.4.
 (Editor's note: the patch was merged in kernel 6.4.)
 - Cost: At $99 USD MSRP this adapter is not inexpensive.
 (Editor's note: the price has been falling.)

+Overall: This adapter is a heavy seller.
+It sells more than 1000 units per month on Amazon.
+Reviews are good for Linux and Windows.
+I cannot recall a single user of this adapter reporting anything negative.
+This appears to be a good adapter to use with Linux.

 ```
 >================================<